 Sometimes a tumour in the tummy (abdominal) area, such as ovarian or stomach cancer, can grow to completely block the bowel.
 This is called a bowel obstruction.

 The waste from food you have digested cannot get past the blockage.
-Some cancers can also stop the bowel working properly by pressing on the nerves that keep the bowel working.
+Some cancers can also stop the bowel working properly by pressing on:

 This causes symptoms such as: